 OCS is delighted to meet with faculty to discuss ways to provide support to our students and postdocs.
 For inquiries, please contact Jeanine Dames, Director of the Office of Career Strategy.
 If you have a specialized request, please connect with the appropriate team member below.

 - Working with students in the Graduate School of Arts & Sciences or Postdocs?

 - Hyun Ja Shin, Director, Graduate & Postdoctoral Career Services

-- Working with students interested in Common Good or Creative Careers (e.g. Nonprofit, Government, Education, or the Creative Careers (Arts, Media, Communications)?
+- Working with students interested in Common Good or Creative Careers (e.g. Nonprofit, Government, Education, Arts, Media, Communications)?

 - Working with students interested in STEM Careers (e.g. Engineering, Programming, Data Science, Healthcare, BioTech)?

-- Questions about health professions (Medical, Dental or Veterinary School)?
+- Questions about health professions (e.g. Medical, Dental, Veterinary School)?

 Frequently Asked Questions